 Everything you need to know about TrekWeather

 Running TrekWeather costs about $1,300 per year (and increasing) to keep online: hosting, databases, weather data APIs, and domain names.
-It is built and run by one person, with support from my partner and dog :) The price is kept as reasonable as possible.
+It is built and run by Bret, with support from Bricelyn and our dog Milton :) The price is kept as reasonable as possible.

 Not at this time.
-Building native apps for both platforms takes significant resources, and right now it is just me.
+Building native apps for both platforms takes significant resources, and right now it is just Bret, with Bricelyn helping here and there.
 That said, TrekWeather was built from the ground up to work great on mobile devices.
 The site is fully responsive, loads fast, and is designed to feel natural on your phone.
 You can also add it to your home screen for quick access, just like an app.

 Yes!
 I love feedback and I want to work with my users to build what they actually need.
 This is not some faceless corporation making decisions in a boardroom.
 If you have an idea, a feature request, or something that bugs you, send it my way.
 I read every message and it genuinely shapes what gets built next.